ide8/tacotron2/README.md

 Folder `common` contains common layers for both models (`common/layers.py`), utils (`common/utils.py`) and audio processing (`common/audio_processing.py` and `common/stft.py`).

-`router` folder is used by training script to select an appropriate model
+Folder `router` is used by training script to select an appropriate model

 In the root directory:
 * `train.py` - script for model training
 * `preprocess.py` - performs audio processing and creates training and validation datasets
 * `inference.ipynb` - notebook for running inference

 Folder `configs` contains `__init__.py` with all parameters needed for training and data processing.
-Folder `configs/experiments` consists of all the experiments. `waveglow.py` and `tacotron2.py` is provided as examples for WaveGlow and Tacotron 2.
+Folder `configs/experiments` consists of all the experiments. `waveglow.py` and `tacotron2.py` are provided as examples for WaveGlow and Tacotron 2.
-On training or data processing start, parameters are copied from your experiment (in our case - `waveglow.py` or `tacotron2.py`) to `__init__.py`, from which they are used by the system.
+On training or data processing start, parameters are copied from your experiment (in our case - from `waveglow.py` or from `tacotron2.py`) to `__init__.py`, from which they are used by the system.

 ## Data preprocessing

 ### Preparing for data preprocessing

 1. For each speaker you have to have a folder named with speaker name, containing `wavs` folder and `metadata.csv` file with the next line format: `file_name.wav|text`.
-2. All necessary parameters for preprocessing should be set in `configs/experiments/waveglow.py` or in in `configs/experiments/tacatron2.py` the class `PreprocessingConfig`.
+2. All necessary parameters for preprocessing should be set in `configs/experiments/waveglow.py` or in `configs/experiments/tacatron2.py`, in the class `PreprocessingConfig`.
-3. If  you're running preprocessing first time, set `start_from_preprocessed` flag to **False**, `preprocess.py` will perform trimming of audio files up to `PreprocessingConfig.top_db` (cuts the silence in the beginning and the end), applies ffmpeg command in order to mono, make same sampling rate and bit rate for all the wavs in dataset.
+3. If  you're running preprocessing first time, set `start_from_preprocessed` flag to **False**. `preprocess.py` performs trimming of audio files up to `PreprocessingConfig.top_db` (cuts the silence in the beginning and the end), applies ffmpeg command in order to mono, make same sampling rate and bit rate for all the wavs in dataset.
 4. It saves a folder `wavs` with processed audio files and `data.csv` file in `PreprocessingConfig.output_directory` with the following format: `path|text|speaker_name|speaker_id|emotion|text_len|duration`.
 5. Trimming and ffmpeg command are applied only to speakers, for which flag `process_audio` is **True**.
 Speakers with flag `emotion_present` is **False**, are treated as with emotion `neutral-normal`.
 6. You won't need `start_from_preprocessed = False` once you finish running preprocessing script.
 Only exception in case of new raw data comes in.
-7. Once `start_from_preprocessed` is set to **True**, script will load file `data.csv` (from the `start_from_preprocessed = False` run), and forms `train.txt` and `val.txt` out from `data.csv`.
+7. Once `start_from_preprocessed` is set to **True**, script loads file `data.csv` (created by the `start_from_preprocessed = False` run), and forms `train.txt` and `val.txt` out from `data.csv`.
 8. Main `PreprocessingConfig` parameters:
     1. `cpus` - defines number of cores for batch generator
     2. `sr` - defines sample ratio for reading and writing audio
     3. `emo_id_map` - dictionary for emotion name to emotion_id mapping
     4. `data[{'path'}]` - is path to folder named with speaker name and containing `wavs` folder and `metadata.csv` with the following line format: `file_name.wav|text|emotion (optional)`
 9. Preprocessing script forms training and validation datasets in the following way:
-    1. selects rows with audio duration and text length less or equal those for speaker `PreprocessingConfig.limit_by` (this is needed for proper batch size)
+    1. selects rows with audio duration and text length less or equal those for speaker `PreprocessingConfig.limit_by` (this step is needed for proper batch size)
     2. if such speaker is not present, than it selects rows within `PreprocessingConfig.text_limit` and `PreprocessingConfig.dur_limit`.
 Lower limit for audio is defined by `PreprocessingConfig.minimum_viable_dur`
     3. in order to be able to use the same batch size as NVIDIA guys, set `PreprocessingConfig.text_limit` to `linda_jonson`
     4. splits dataset randomly by ratio `train : val = 0.95 : 0.05`